cogentcore/cogentcore.github.io/content/blog/-2024-07-17-initial-release.md

 }
 ```

 See that "Hello, World!" button up there?
 That is a live rendering of the code shown in the text editor above.
-You can change the message, press `Control+Enter` or just click off, and you'll see it update!
+You can change the message, press `Ctrl+Enter` or just click off, and you'll see it update!

 Cogent Core supports all the usual types of GUI widgets, along with some fairly advanced ones not found in other frameworks.
 We encourage a trip to the main [docs](https://www.cogentcore.org/core) page, which provides interactive, editable examples of all major widgets (it is also a Cogent Core app running via wasm).